 OR

 You can choose to install PHP-FPM.
-PHP-FPM is an alternative of Fast CGI daemon for PHP, it approves the websites to deal with loads.
-PHP-FPM continues pools (workers that can reply to PHP request) to accomplish this.
+PHP-FPM is an alternative to Fast CGI daemon for PHP, it approves the websites to deal with loads.
+PHP-FPM continues to pool (workers that can reply to PHP requests) to accomplish this.
 PHP-FPM is faster than the usual CGI-based methods, because it does not over consume the system resources especially memory. (# yum install php php-fpm)

 Here I choose the traditional PHP only.